-I am Phansad Wildlife Sanctuary located near Alibaug in the Murud and Roha talukas of Raigad district of Maharashtra and was the part of the official hunting reserve of the princely state of Murud Janjira.
-I am Located at a distance of only 140km from Mumbai on low hills of the Malabar Coast towards the west of the north Sahyadri range.
+Phansad Wildlife Sanctuary is located near Alibaug in the Murud and Roha talukas of the Raigad district of Maharashtra.
+Phansad was part of the official hunting reserve of the princely state of Murud Janjira.
+Phansad National Park is located at a distance of only 140km from Mumbai on the low hills of the Malabar Coast towards the west of the north Sahyadri range.

 Weather at Phansad Wildlife Sanctuary

 Phansad National Park has a typical climate of the Western Ghat mountain range – that is regular and heavy rainfall during the monsoon and hot and humid summer.
 During summer daytime temperature reaches close to 40 degrees centigrade and the average low temperature during the winter months is around 18 degrees centigrade at Phansad Wildlife Sanctuary.

 With the migratory birds arriving, the winter months are the best part of the year to enjoy the wild, natural beauty, and exceptional bio-diversity of the Phansad Wildlife Sanctuary.
 And it’s from late September to early March when Phansad Wildlife Sanctuary receives the maximum number of visitors.